 Most Android devices, Google's Chromecast (first and second generations), Apple TV, Roku (third-gen models and earlier), Amazon Fire TV (2014) and Fire TV Stick, Any Western Digital WD TV products, All PlayStation consoles (including PS4 Pro), Xbox 360, etc.

-4) Top 5 media players for Windows (10) to play HEVC files
+4. Top 5 media players that can play HEVC files

 If your devices or media players can't play HEVC video files taken by iPhone, follow the guide above to easily convert H.265/HEVC to H.264 (MP4).